 Best for Cooling

 Kensington built the Easy Riser Go with airflow as the primary objective.
-The stand features an open-ring design with a mesh-like circular frame that leaves the entire bottom of your laptop exposed.
+The stand uses an open-ring design with a mesh-like circular frame that leaves the entire bottom of your laptop exposed.
 We tested this with an older Intel-based MacBook Pro known for thermal throttling.
 The open back allowed the laptop fans to work at peak efficiency, keeping chassis temperatures 4 degrees cooler than placing it flat on a desk.
 The stand weighs 0.8 pounds and folds down to a flat, circular disc.
 The SmartFit system uses a color-coded chart based on your hand size to recommend the optimal height setting out of its 5 available angles.

 The color-coded adjustment system feels slightly gimmicky, but the actual mechanical stops lock into place securely.
 The dual kickstand design provides excellent lateral stability.
 However, the lip that holds the laptop in place is quite tall.
 If you type directly on your laptop keyboard, this lip digs uncomfortably into your wrists.
 The Easy Riser Go is strictly meant to be used with an external keyboard and mouse setup.